resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 % CHALLENGE
 % Use a simulation to numerically estimate the answer
 % to the birthday party problem

+% HINT: The function unique() will tell you how many unique
+% numbers are in a vector.
+In this case, consider a vector
+% of birth days (random numbers bw 1 - 365).
 ```

 There are lots of ways this could be done, so think about what your code should do before you write it.